danilolr/electrontradedemo/README.md

 # Install the dependencies and run
 $ npm install && npm start

---
+# About typescript use

 The tradedemo.ts is a typescript file and it creates the tradedemo.js See typescript project to instructions to compile (a pre compiled version is included).

---